trossr32/sonarr-radarr-lidarr-autosearch-browser-extension/README.md

 **New features & bug fix (V2.5)**
 - New feature to allow absolute positioning of the servarr icon either anchored to the side of the page or floating at a user defined position.
 Only works when one instance of the icon should be injected to the page, otherwise falls back to default positioning.
 Unsure if this is a feature anyone will actually want to use, but if you find it useful or have any suggestions for improvement please let me know.
 - Bug fix: IMDb was not correctly identifying TV shows and was falling back to everything being identified as a movie when viewing the German version of the site.
+- Remove 'tabs' permission for the extension as not required.
+Google took down the package because of this permission being included and not required, so this release should see the extension available on the Chrome Web Store soon.

 **Enhancement (V2.4.2)**
 - SensCritique implementation update (Thanks to <a href='https://github.com/almottier' target='_blank'>almottier</a> for making this contribution.)